mikaelvesavuori/minibook-better-apis/observability/service-discoverability-and-metadata.md

 [Service discovery](https://stackoverflow.com/questions/37148836/what-is-service-discovery-and-why-do-you-need-it) seems to be a very hot topic among the Kubernetes crowd.
 With serverless FaaS like we are using here (AWS Lambda), that's not really an interesting discussion.
 However, discoverability is not just a technical question—it's also something that absolutely relates to the social, organic, and management layers.

-At some point that _single_ function will be one service, which will soon maybe become hundreds of services and then thousands of functions. **How to keep track of them?**
+At some point, that _single_ function will be one service, which will soon maybe become hundreds of services and then thousands of functions. **How to keep track of them?**

 To some extent, it's possible to get a high-level picture inside of AWS or by being a CLI crusader.
 Unfortunately, if you are not, then there is no option unless you buy, build, or adapt some open-source solution.